|

 status will be during the OSCE exam?

-Well, let us explain it for
+Well, let

-you.
+us explain it for you.
 Just concentrate.
-Imagine yourself in a hallway with several
+Imagine yourself in a

-individuals are watching you for any violation of the rules.
-Then a
+closed door.
+Several individuals are watching you for any violation

-bell, a buzzer, or an announcer goes on.
-You have one or two minutes
+of the rules.
+Then a bell, a buzzer, or an announcer goes on.
+You

-to read a full page hanged on that door describing what the station
+have one or two minutes to read a full page hanged on that door

-ahead is and what are you required to do.
+are you required to do.

 Usually, you’ll need to read the instruction several times because